 - Turtle Power: Albert, a turtle who grants wisdom to whomever touches his shell.

-- Heel Face Turn: Isa seems to have gained one in between his last scene in Song of the Phoenix, giving the princess magic powder to teleport everywhere and such.
-Subverted as once the princess is invisible, she overhears him ordering the guards to imprison her the moment they see her.
+- Heel-Face Turn: Isa seems to have gained one in between his last scene in Song of the Phoenix, giving the princess magic powder to teleport everywhere and such.
+Subverted as once the princess is invisible at the last third of the game, she overhears him ordering the guards to imprison her the moment they see her.

 - Hello, Insert Name Here: The log-in book in order to enter the Royal Menagerie uses the name the player logs in for the Princess.